 At Site 1208, the upper Paleocene-lower Eocene transition rests unconformably above the Campanian in Section 198-1208A-36X-CC.
-Preliminary nannofossil biostratigraphy suggests that this section lies close to the P/E boundary and the PETM.
-Three events that lie close to the boundary-the last occurrence (LO) of the genus Fasciculithus and the first occurrences of Tribrachiatus bramlettei and Discoaster diastypus occur within 6 cm of each other (see "Biostratigraphy," p.
-16, in the "Site 1208" chapter).
-These events lie just within or just above the PETM and are separated by ~330 k.y.
+Preliminary nannofossil biostratigraphy suggests that this section lies close to the Paleocene/Eocene boundary and the LPTM.
+Assemblages appear to contain a small component derived from downhole contamination during drilling or core handling.
+The contaminated component can be separated from the in situ component by observing the continuity of ranges; contaminated taxa tend to be highly abundant upsection and occur discontinuously.
+Three events that lie close to the boundary-the last occurrence (LO) of the genus Fasciculithus and the first occurrences of Tribrachiatus bramlettei and Discoaster diastypus-occur within 6 cm of each other.
+These events lie just within or just above the LPTM and are separated by ~330 k.y.
 (Aubry et al., 1996; Bralower et al., 1995).

-Poorly preserved nannofossil assemblages and intervals barren of carbonate suggest that the CCD was close to the depth of the site during the P/E boundary transition interval.
+Poorly preserved nannofossil assemblages and intervals barren of carbonate suggest that the CCD was close to the depth of the site during the Paleocene/Eocene boundary transition interval.
 Combined with results from other Leg 198 drill sites, the recovered section may hold important clues about the Paleocene-Eocene transition in the North Pacific.
 High-resolution bulk carbon isotope analyses and carbonate variations will be used to identify the event.
 In addition, the clay-rich lithology will provide an excellent opportunity to derive detailed clay mineralogical records that could be used to monitor changes in atmospheric circulation.

 Site 1209 is located in middle bathyal (2387 m) water depth close to the most elevated, central part of the Southern High of Shatsky Rise.
 The site is located on seismic line TN037-14A (Fig. F19).
 This profile is hard to correlate with other profiles on the southern and western flanks of the Southern High that are tied to drill holes.
 A tentative predrilling correlation with the Southern High seismic units of Sliter and Brown (1993) suggests a moderately thick Unit 1 (Neogene), an expanded Unit 2 (Paleogene), and a moderately thick Unit 3 (Upper Cretaceous).
 The site is close to the point where the stratigraphic sequence appears to be most complete; however, the section was expected to contain a number of minor disconformities as indicated by prominent horizontal reflectors.
 The total thickness of the sedimentary section at Site 1209 is estimated at ~1147 m.
-Basement underlying the site was formed during Magnetochron CM20 in the Tithonian (Nakanishi et al., 1989).
+Basement underlying the site was formed during magnetochron CM20 in the Tithonian (Nakanishi et al., 1989).

 The major goals of Site 1209 drilling were to core a shallow, relatively expanded Paleogene and uppermost Cretaceous section.
 Holes 1209A and 1209B were cored largely with the APC (Table T1).
 Only two cores were taken with the XCB.
 Hole 1209C was drilled down to the lower Miocene, and then the Oligocene to Maastrichtian section was cored.
-The three holes terminated at different levels in the Maastrichtian because of difficulty penetrating chert horizons with the XCB center bit.
+The three holes terminated at different levels in the Maastrichtian due to difficulty penetrating chert horizons with the XCB center bit.
 The deepest recovered sediment was early Maastrichtian in age from 297.6 mbsf in Hole 1209B.